Mercury-Language/mercury/LIMITATIONS.md

 LIMITATIONS
 -----------

 The current implementation does not yet completely implement the Mercury language.
-The main limitations of the current implementation are the following:
+The main limitations of the current implementation are the following.

 * We do not allow definite aliasing in the mode system.
 That is, we do not allow the unification of two free variables.
 Without this, partially